 I found a formidable partner in the Universidade Federal da Bahia (UFBA) Museu de Arqueologia e Etnologia in Salvador, Bahia, Brazil.
 We were able to put our 3D scanner to work on a wide range of ceramic vessels from a collection excavated by one of Brazil’s archaeological pioneers (Valentin Calderon).
 The design, shape, and function of these burial vessels are markedly different than those with which I have worked in the past.

 Creating a 3D scan of an Aratu burial vessel.

-The vessels are fairly large, and while I have become accustomed to vessels containing offerings, these vessels served as containers for human remains (referred to as urns).
+The vessels are fairly large, and while I have become accustomed to vessels containing offerings, these vessels served as containers for human remains (urns).
 The urns are composed of one or two pieces; occurring with and without lids.
-Vessel size is variable (the scale at bottom left is 100mm, or 10cm) and may be related to the size of the individual being buried, but the shape is somewhat consistent; at least for those vessels that are assumed to have contained adult burials (vessels c, d and e).
+Vessel size is variable (the scale at bottom left is 100mm, or 10cm) and may be related to the size of the individual being buried, but the shape is somewhat consistent; at least for those vessels assumed to have contained adult burials (vessels c, d and e).
 The smaller burial vessels (a and b) contained children.
 While I do not yet have a copy of the original data, there are numerous radiocarbon dates from human remains recovered in Aratu Tradition burials.

 Aratu burial vessels in the Calderon Collection.

 (click to enlarge)